AirRise17/AirRise/readme.md

 [ Team picture here](https://github.com/AirRise17/AirRise/tree/main/picture%20of%20team)
 ----------------------------------------------------------------------------------

-We don't have photos of everyone but that will happen soon
+<details>We don't have photos of everyone but that will happen soon</details>

 3D model
 ========